integrations/slack/README.md

 - `comments` - New comments on issues and pull requests
 - `branches` - Created or deleted branches
 - `commits:all` - All commits pushed to any branch
-- `label:"your label"` - Subscribe issues or pull requests that have a specified label
+- `label:"your label"` - Filter issues, issue-comments and pull-requests based on required labels.

 You can subscribe or unsubscribe from multiple settings at once.
 For example, to turn on activity for pull request reviews and comments: